C-Stew/SkyrimSE-Modlist/index.md

 - 16GB DDR4-2933MHz

 **Storage Requirements:**
-- 11.8GB for Archives + 16.2GB for Mod Files + Skyrim SE (Approx. 13GB Base, 29.3GB after Mods)
+- 11.8GB for Archives + 16.2GB for Mod Files + Skyrim SE (Approx. 13GB Base, 29.4GB after Mods)
-  - Total Space Requirements comes out to be **57.3GB for Skyrim SE and all mod files**.
+  - Total Space Requirements comes out to be **57.4GB for Skyrim SE and all mod files**.
 While this is a hefty number, it's fairly standard for mod lists that replace the majority of the game's textures and sounds.

 **According to ESO & UI’s [SKYRIM SE MOD LISTS](https://eso-ui.com/skyrim-se/) page*

-*I have yet to test the full pack, so I am currently unable to vouch for the performance at this time.*
+**At 1080p with Graphics set to High and ENB enabled, I generally get 50-60fps indoors and 45-55fps outdoors.**

 ## Pre-Installation
 I use [Vortex](https://www.nexusmods.com/about/vortex/) to install and manage mods.
 For a comprehensive usage and setup guide, Ultimate Immersion has an intuitive video [here](https://www.youtube.com/watch?v=EyDtcYuDd9w) on setting up your Skyrim installation and Vortex to be mod-ready. **It also covers installing SKSE64, a crucial plugin that requires manual installation.
 Make sure you download `Legacy SE build 2.0.20 (runtime 1.5.97)`, NOT `Latest AE Build!`**